Nexmo/nexmo-developer/_documentation/concepts/guides/glossary.md

 ## SIP Trunking

-In [Voice](#voice), some customers connect to the Nexmo [SIP](#sip) enpoint (sip.nexmo.com) to create and accept inbound and outbound VOIP calls.
+In [Voice](#voice), some customers connect to the Nexmo [SIP](#sip) enpoint (`sip.nexmo.com`) to create and accept inbound and outbound VOIP calls.
 All requests are digest authenticated using account credentials.
-You can use this flexible as a SIP trunk and a SIP User Agent gateway.
+You can use this flexibly as a SIP trunk and a SIP User Agent gateway.

 ## SMPP